duniter/duniter-v2s/docs/api/runtime-events.md

 <details>
 <summary>
 <code>SmithExcluded(idty_index)</code> - 4</summary>
-A smith has been removed from the smiths set
+A smith has been removed from the smiths set.

 ```rust
 idty_index: T::IdtyIndex